anasedova/anasedova.github.io/_pages/about.md

-I am a fourth-year PhD student in the NLP Lab at [Data Mining and Machine Learning Research Group](https://dm.cs.univie.ac.at), University of Vienna, where I am advised by [Ben Roth](https://www.benjaminroth.net), working on linguistics and natural language processing.
+I am a fourth-year PhD student in the NLP Lab at [Data Mining and Machine Learning Research Group](https://dm.cs.univie.ac.at), University of Vienna, where I am advised by [Ben Roth](https://www.benjaminroth.net), working on natural language processing.
 Previously, I completed my M.Sc. degrees in Computational Linguistics and Computer Science in the [Center for Information and Language Processing](https://www.cis.uni-muenchen.de/) at [LMU Munich](https://www.lmu.de/en/index.html) with a full scholarship from the